bbfrederick/rapidtide/docs/theoryofoperation.rst

 typical fMRI scans, calculation in the spectral domain is substantially faster than in the time domain.
 However, it does have drawbacks.
 First, it assumes the relationship between the signals is linear.
 In practice, this is generally ok for our purposes, but is not ideal.
-More problematic is unpredicatible performance when the SNR is low (as it is in voxels with lower blood content, such as white matter), which can make the signal harder to quantify.
-Correlation peaks can be very broad due to low pass filtering, autocorrelation and window function choices, and baseline roll can lead to incorrect peak identification.
-This makes the peak fitting process complicated.
+More problematic is unpredictable behavior when the SNR is low (as it is in voxels with lower blood content, such as white matter), which can make the signal harder to quantify (more below).
 Use ``--similaritymetric correlation`` to select crosscorrelation (default).

 **Mutual information:**  Mutual information (MI) is a very different method of quantifying similarity.
 It is a measure of the amount of information you can gain about one signal from the other (yes, I know the definition is about "random